 Werner knew in reality that she had overridden him and that he’d performed all those actions, but he was still reeling from the sensation.
 Nonetheless, he was thankful.

-They were abruptly desynchronized again.
-Werner was so distracted by the oddity that it was too late when he saw a figure rushing from behind.
+Before he could speak a word of gratitude, they were abruptly desynchronized again.
+Werner was so distracted by the oddity that it was too late when he noticed a figure rushing from behind.
 He felt a searing pain in his abdomen where the man had stabbed him with a conjured blade.

 Werner winced and grunted as he glared at the man from behind.
 “Major…”